-Pfeiffer has been one of the most successful junior road riders in the world for the last two years, having won the Junior Nation’s Cup twice.
-She begins her senior career as the youngest member of Team Sunweb, a set up renowned for nurturing and bringing on young talent.
+After being one of the most successful junior road riders in the world, having won the Junior Nation’s Cup twice, Pfeiffer began her senior career as the youngest member of Team Sunweb (now Team dsm-firmenich), a set up renowned for nurturing and bringing on young talent.
 Pfeiffer is an integral member of the team, as road captain and helping the team to achieve some exceptional results, dominating in the sprints.

 Pfeiffer started riding when she was only four.
 She used to live in Herne Hill, just a couple of minutes away from the world-famous velodrome, often going there with her father, Peter Georgi, who raced internationally.
-Cycling is a family affair for Pfeiffer, her brother (Etienne Georgi – Team Wiggins), mother and grandfather all cycle, so she has been brought up with it.
+Cycling is a family affair for Pfeiffer, her brother Etienne, mother and grandfather all cycle, so she has been brought up with it.

 Her success continued in 2018 when she won the junior Trofeo Binda in a two up sprint on what was the first round of the Junior Nations Cup, run on a similar course to the elites.
 She also took fourth in the mountains classification at her first World Tour level race in 2018’s Tour de Yorkshire.

-She won a bronze medal in the team pursuit at the World Junior track Championships and ended her junior career with 4th in the Time Trial and 11th in the road race at the World Championships in Innsbruck.
+Pfeiffer won a bronze medal in the Team Pursuit at the World Junior Track Championships and ended her junior career with 4th in the ITT and 11th in the Road Race at the World Championships in Innsbruck.

-Her role model is Lizzie Deignan and her main ambition is to become an Olympic and World Champion in the road race and time trial.
+Her role model is Lizzie Deignan and her main ambition is to become an Olympic and World Champion in the Road Race and Individual Time Trial.